influxdata/telegraf/plugins/inputs/slab/README.md

 not changed since [Linux v2.6.12 (April 2005)](https://github.com/torvalds/linux/blob/1da177e4/mm/slab.c#L2848-L2861), so it can be regarded as sufficiently stable.
 The memory usage is equivalent to the `CACHE_SIZE` column of `slabtop` command.
+If the HOST_PROC environment variable is set, Telegraf will use its value instead of `/proc`

 **Note: `/proc/slabinfo` is usually restricted to read as root user.
 Make sure telegraf can execute `sudo` without password.**